Time-of-flight of solitary waves in dry and wet chains of beads: experimental results and phenomenological models

 In several aspects our experimental setup is similar to those used in the already mentioned works.
-Its main components are displayed in Figure \ref{Fig_1}.
-A track made of three parallel rods of silver steel, with diameter $5$~mm and a separation of $6.05$~mm between the axes of the lower pair, aligns the beads in a row.
-The upper rod does not touch the balls, and serves merely to secure accessories.
-The track assembly is attached to a brass bar with mass $\sim 6$~kg (not pictured).
-At the left end, a brass block can be seen.
-A $12.7$~mm diameter cylindrical stop made of steel is firmly tied to its center.
-This block is fastened to two brass rods (not displayed) making a total mass of $\sim 4.5$~kg.
-It can be displaced to accommodate chains of variable length, up to about $52$~cm, allowing chains of up to $40$ beads of diameter $0.5$ inches.
-A circular piezoelectric ceramic disc is fixed to the flat face of the stop, and a half of a bead is fixed to the ceramic disk.
-This half sphere ends the chain.
-The arriving mechanical pulses are detected through the charge pumped by the ceramic disc in response to the compression force.
-The charge is converted into a voltage signal by a charge amplifier.
-A bead used as the striker impacts the right end of the chain, and produces a solitary wave.
-Its impulse is provided by an electromagnetic actuator ---displayed at the right side of Figure \ref{Fig_1}--- driven by a transconductance amplifier.
-The control signal is a bipolar pulse, calculated by a computer program, which sends it to the input of the transconductance amplifier through a $16$ bit DAC interface.
-This signal is shaped using numerical results of the equations of motion of the actuator-striker system.
-Within a time interval of 5 ms, the actuator first accelerates the armature-striker mass, and then decelerates the armature.
-Finally, by applying a small current the armature is gently pulled back to its idle position, leaving the system armed for a new shot.
+A drawing is displayed in Figure \ref{Fig_1}.
+We use $40 $ stainless steel spheres of type 316, with Young modulus 213 GPa, Poisson ratio $\nu = 0.3$, mass $m = 8.54$ g and radius $R = 6.35$ mm.
+An electromagnetic actuator is used to give a determined impulse to a ball used as the striker, which impacts the bead at the beginning of the chain and generates a solitary wave.
+The chain ends with a half of a bead fixed to the flat face of a steel stop, with a Piezosystem's piezoceramic disk in-between.
+The stop is fixed to a brass structure with mass $4.5$~kg.
+The arriving mechanical pulses are detected through the charge provided by the ceramic disc, which is converted into a voltage signal by a charge amplifier.
+A split ball containing a piezoceramic disk between its hemispheres detects the passage of the wave at the site $n = 7$ of the chain.
+The time elapsed from this event to the arrival of the wave to the end of the chain defines the ToF.